karamazov85/punk-beer/README.md

 Demo: https://priceless-leakey-11d134.netlify.app/

-This is a work in progress.
+This is a work in progress, I'm continuously improving the app.
 Next steps: Login using Google Auth + possible Firebase integration.